 Make sure that all cargo is properly distributed side to side and front to rear prior to weighing.
 Also note the level of fuel, water and LP at the time of weighing.
-Note: Each trunk compartment maximum capacity is 200 lbs.
+Note: Each trunk compartment maximum capacity should not exceed 200 lbs.